 Msc Adolescent Psychotherapy

-About The Book.
+About The Book: Adolescent Psychotherapy

 Counsellors and psychotherapists are faced with ever-increasing complexity in their work with adolescents.
 The author offers an understanding of developmental and therapeutic process from a relational-phenomenological perspective.
 Throughout the book, the clinician is offered extensive relational and creative strategies to support integrity repair for the adolescent.